 Drinking excessive amounts of water without electrolytes can create a state of overhydration that disrupts fluid and electrolyte balance.
 After exercise or sweating, it is essential to replenish with water and electrolytes for optimal hydration.

-In the meantime, this homemade electrolyte drink for dehydration is excellent for rehydrating the body after exercise, sweating, or upon waking in the morning.
+In the meantime, this homemade electrolyte drink for dehydration is excellent for rehydrating the body after exercise, sweating, or waking in the morning.

 Tips for making the best low fodmap electrolyte drink for dehydration